Site icon Our Breathing Planet

 Red Trillium Physical Description

-The distinctive beauty of the amazing Red Trillium rarely fails to captivate those fortunate enough to encounter it.
-This fabulous member of the lily Family boasts some truly eye-catching characteristics.
+The highly distinctive beauty of the amazing Red Trillium rarely fails to captivate and enthrall those people fortunate enough to encounter it.
+This fabulous member of the lily Family clearly boasts some truly eye-catching characteristics.
 By its nature, it’s also a perennial herbaceous plant.

-The plant has a rhizomatous root system, with thick, creeping rhizomes just below the soil surface.
+The plant evolved a rhizomatous root system, with comparatively thick, creeping rhizomes just below the soil surface.
 From this, however, the plant grows strongly vertically, thus the erectum base in the name.
 Ranging in height from 6 – 16 in (15 – 40 cm), it also typically remains unbranched.

-The fruits of the plant technically qualify as berries, and remain small in size.
-This typically ranges from 0.25 – 0.5 in (0.6 – 1.2 cm).
+Intriguingly, the fruits of the remarkable plant technically qualify as berries, and remain small in size.
+This typically ranges from about 0.25 – 0.5 in (0.6 – 1.2 cm).
 Each begins as green in color, yet turns purplish as they ripen.
 The interior has a fleshy quality, and contains multiple small seeds.

-Without doubt, though, the most distinctive and appealing feature of the Red Trillium is its flowers.
-This holds true despite their comparatively small dimensions.
-This just goes to further demonstrate that Nature does not equate size with impressiveness.
+Without doubt, though, the most distinctive and appealing feature of the Red Trillium for most who view the wonder is its flowers.
+This fact holds true despite their comparatively small dimensions.
+This just goes to further demonstrate that Nature does not ever equate size with impressiveness.

-Each bloom measures between 1 – 2 in (2.5 – 5 cm) in diameter.
+Each magnficent bloom averages measuring between 1 – 2 in (2.5 – 5 cm) in diameter.
 These consist of three elongated, oval-shaped petals.
 Each also usually shows a slight recurving, along with wavy edges.
 Perhaps most amazingly, though, in color, they present a deep red to maroon shade.

 Source: http://tinyurl.com/mv4psvwf Public Domain Image